DustinHartzler/CYW/wp-content/plugins/vaultpress/readme.txt

 Yes, VaultPress supports Multisite installs.
 Each site will require its own subscription.

 == Changelog ==
+= 1.7.5 - 11 Jun 2015 =
+* Security: Add a new security hotfix.

+= 1.7.4 - 28 Apr 2015 =
+* Bugfix: Don't allow openssl signing unless the public key exists.

+= 1.7.3 - 27 Apr 2015 =
+* Security: Add a new security hotfix.

+= 1.7.2 - 20 Apr 2015 =
+* Hotfix: Protect against a core security issue.
+* Bugfix: Don't allow direct access to plugin files
+* Bugfix: Ensure that the firewall rule option is not autoloaded.
+* Bugfix: More careful path tidy-up when inspecting directory contents.
+Fixes an edge case where some sites were having backup problems.

+= 1.7.1 - 25 Mar 2015 =
+* Added support for openssl signing.

 = 1.7.0 - 9 Jan 2015 =
 * Added an option to disable calls to php_uname, as some hosts don't allow them.